-Pioneering transplant surgeon and Patron of Humanists UK
+Pioneering transplant surgeon

 Sir Roy Calne is a pioneering transplant surgeon who performed several first transplant operations in Europe and the world, including the first liver transplant operation in Europe in 1968 and the world's first liver, heart, and lung transplant in 1987.